dladams/dunerun/README.md

   OPT = ibex fpr Iceberg examples
   OPT = ibex fpr Iceberg examples
 </pre>
 The build here is done in a *dunerun* shell instead of the *dunerun* command line.
-TYhis allows us to immediately setup *duneproc* and issue the help command to check the installation.
+This allows us to immediately setup *duneproc* and issue the help command to check the installation.

 ## Setting up to run without *dune-run*
 The setup files provided by *dunerun* may be used directly to set up the *dunesw* or *dunesw* build envirnonment for a particular release.
 E.g. after installing *dunerun*: